sanctum-black/blog/computer-science/an-introduction-to-regex/an-introduction-to-regex.md

 We also have other special metacharacters:
 - Digits, words, and whitespaces:
 	1. `\d` - Matches any digit character.
 	2. `\D` - Matches any character that is not a digit character.
 	3. `\w` - Matches any word character (_alphanumeric & underscore_).
 Only matches low-ascii characters (_no accented or non-roman characters_).
 	4. `\W` - Matches any character that is not a word character (_alphanumeric & underscore_).
 	5. `\s` - Matches any whitespace character (_spaces, tabs, line breaks_).
 	6. `\S` - Matches any character that is not a whitespace character.

 - Non-printable characters
-8. `\t` - Matches a TAB character.
+	1. `\t` - Matches a TAB character.
-9. `\n` - Line Feed: Matches a newline character
+	2. `\n` - Line Feed: Matches a newline character
-10. `\r` - The carriage return character moves the cursor to the beginning of the line without advancing to the next line.
+	3. `\r` - The carriage return character moves the cursor to the beginning of the line without advancing to the next line.
-11. `\f` - Form feed is a page-breaking ASCII control character.
+	4. `\f` - Form feed is a page-breaking ASCII control character.
 It forces the printer to eject the current page and to continue printing at the top of another page.

 If we want to search for any of these literally, we must translate the metacharacter into a literal character (_escape it_).
-We do this using the backslash `\`.
+We do this using the backslash `\`:

-Escaping metacharacters:

 ##### **Code**
 ```RegEx